-ONE: The system of indigent defense envisioned in 1989 should be completed.
+ONE: The system of indigent defense envisioned in 1989 has not been completed.
 Presently, Public Defender Corporations are serving only 20 of 31 judicial circuits.
 The corporations are an efficient and effective means of providing representation.
 Private counsel will still be appointed to handle conflict matters and to handle, generally, child abuse and neglect proceedings.
 But Public Defender Corporations provide a platform for programs to assist clients with issues such as treatment, employment, housing and transportation that solo private counsel cannot do because they have limited or no resources.
 The corporations also provide for the wellness of attorneys through insurance benefits, retirement benefits, and collegiality.
 Finally, the experience of creating a Public Defender Corporation in Wood and Wirt counties and in Monongalia County demonstrates that cases will be resolved more efficiently and effectively than can be done with solely private counsel.

 TWO: The private counsel who take court-appointments should be overseen by the agency as are the Public Defender Corporations.
 The agency could then regulate the appointment of counsel, impose certain levels of qualifications for appointments to various types of cases, impose uniform standards of representation, and resolve issues surrounding complaints about the representation.
 Presently, the private counsel are appointed by local courts without the agency's knowledge or input and are, after appointment, not subject to review or oversight by any entity, therefore preventing assurances that services are being provided effectively and zealously.
 Such oversight would reduce the number of habeas corpus petitions that are filed on the grounds of ineffective assistance of counsel.
+Moreover, such centralized oversight would enable the agency to provide resources to the private counsel such as investigators, social workers, recovery coaches, or parental navigators.